IHE/QRPH.CCG/input/pagecontent/CCG_v3_launch.md

 statements; if this the case, the Library must adhere to the CCG_CARD_Library specification.
-Also, if supported as an [Option](CCG_v1_actor.html#options) by the relevant actors, CARDs (or the CCG Folder… or both) may be **digitally signed**.
+Also, if supported as an [Option](CCG_v1_actor.html#options) by the relevant actors, Folder and/or CARDs and/or libraries may be **digitally signed**.
 Where this is the case, digital signing is effected using a Provenance resource that adheres to the CCG_Signature specification.